Those required by the degree programme.

 Three are the logical cornerstones of the course structure, as well as three the related educational targets.

-3. Empirical: illustrate the methodologies, questionsions, results and the controversial issues arising from the most recent empirical literature on macroeconomics.
+3. Empirical: illustrate the methodologies, questions, results and the controversial issues arising from the most recent empirical literature on macroeconomics.

 At the end of the course the student is supposed:

-The course Students will be able to recognise the plurality of economic discourses, to assess economic policies, and to develop critical thinking and autonomous judgements.
+The course Students will be able to recognize the plurality of economic discourses, to assess economic policies, and to develop critical thinking and autonomous judgements.
 Given the methodological characterization of the course, they should acquire general tools/skills, suitable to advance in the field of scientific research with a focus on macroeconomics.
-The exposure to competing perspectives should suggest that dialectics and doubt are powerful cognitive tools, in order to address constructively the intrinsic uncertainty of economic relations, be they individual or systemic.

 1. A Brief Overview of the Economic History and the Rise of Capitalism;